pravega/pravega/documentation/src/docs/deployment/kubernetes-install.md

 $ kubectl delete -f pvc.yaml
 ```

-### Uninstall the operator
+### Uninstall the Pravega Operator

 > Note that the Pravega clusters managed by the Pravega operator will NOT be deleted even if the operator is uninstalled.

-To delete all clusters, delete all cluster CR objects before uninstalling the operator.
+To delete all clusters, delete all cluster CR objects before uninstalling the Pravega Operator.

 ```
 $ kubectl delete -f deploy